 Hubbard / Birchler

-Alturas Foundation, through its Artist in Residence program, provided support in 2010 and 2011 to Teresa Hubbard and Alexander Birchler for the creation of the artists’ tenth video installation entitled Movie Mountain (Méliès) (2011).
+Alturas Foundation, through its Artist in Residence program, is currently providing support for their new work in progress that will be completed in 2023.
+Previously, Alturas Foundation provided support in 2010 and 2011 to Teresa Hubbard and Alexander Birchler for the creation of the artists’ tenth video installation entitled Movie Mountain (Méliès) (2011).
 The artwork explores the residue of cinema and social terrain around a mountain in the Chihuahua Desert near the West Texas town of Sierra Blanca.
 In this installation, Hubbard / Birchler explore a possible relationship between Sierra Blanca and the Méliès brothers, two early twentieth century pioneers in commercial cinema.

 Filmed on location over the course of one year, Movie Mountain (Méliès) generates several fractured narrative strands that interweave reality and memory.
 The installation is presented as a two-screen projection in which the separate screens offer a reflection of the multi-layered history of Sierra Blanca.
 Movie Mountain (Méliès) is Hubbard / Birchler’s second installment in their Sound Speed Marker trilogy exploring the social and physical sites of cinema.